Connected algebraic groups acting on three-dimensional Mori fibrations: Introduction

-This observation justifies our strategy: We start from a rational projective threefold, take an equivariant resolution of singularities if $\car(\k)=0$ or assume it is smooth otherwise, apply an MMP, and then study which of the possible outcomes $X \to Y$ (with $0 \leq \dim(Y) < \dim(X)=3$) provide maximal algebraic subgroups in $\Bir(\P^3)$.
-We distinguish between three cases: \begin{enumerate} \item If $\dim(Y)=2$, then $X \to Y$ is a \emph{Mori conic bundle} over a rational projective surface with canonical singularities.
-This case is studied in \S \ref{Sec:ConicBundles}. \item If $\dim(Y)=1$, then $X \to Y=\P^1$ is a \emph{Mori del Pezzo fibration} over $\P^1$.
-This case is studied in \S \ref{Sec:dP}. \item If $\dim(Y)=0$, then $X$ is a $\Q$-factorial Fano threefold of Picard rank $1$ with terminal singularities. \end{enumerate}
+This observation justifies our strategy: we start from a rational projective threefold, take an equivariant resolution of singularities if $\car(\k)=0$ or assume it is smooth otherwise, run an MMP (which is valid for any smooth projective threefold provided that $\car(\k) \notin \{2,3\}$), and then study which of the possible outcomes $X \to Y$ (with $0 \leq \dim(Y) < \dim(X)=3$) provide maximal algebraic subgroups in $\Bir(\P^3)$.
+We distinguish between three cases: \begin{enumerate} \item if $\dim(Y)=2$, then $X \to Y$ is a \emph{Mori conic bundle} over a rational projective surface with canonical singularities.
+This case is studied in \upshape\S \ref{Sec:ConicBundles}; \item if $\dim(Y)=1$, then $X \to Y=\P^1$ is a \emph{Mori del Pezzo fibration} over $\P^1$.
+This case is studied in \upshape\S \ref{Sec:dP}; and \item if $\dim(Y)=0$, then $X$ is a $\Q$-factorial Fano threefold of Picard rank $1$ with $($at worse$)$ terminal singularities. \end{enumerate}

-When $\car(\k)=0$, our results provide a full description of all the possible maximal connected algebraic groups acting on rational three-dimensional Mori fibre spaces (and not just the smooth models), except when the basis of the Mori fibration is trivial (i.e.~$\dim(Y)=0$); see Theorem~\ref{th:E} for a precise statement.
+When $\car(\k)=0$, our results provide a full description of all the possible maximal connected algebraic groups acting on rational three-dimensional Mori fibre spaces (and not just the smooth models), except when the basis of the Mori fibration is trivial (i.e.~$\dim(Y)=0$); see Theorem~\ref{th:Ea} for a precise statement.
 As consequence of the classification we also prove that each connected algebraic subgroup of $\Bir(\p^3)$ is contained in a maximal one (Corollary~\ref{corF}).
-This is a fact that seems difficult to prove without the classification, that is unknown for $\Bir(\p^n)$ when $n \geq 4$ and is false for $\Bir(\p^1\times C)$ with $C$ is a non-rational curve (see \cite{Fong19}).
+This fact seems difficult to prove without the classification, is unknown for $\Bir(\p^n)$ when $n \geq 4$ and is false for $\Bir(\p^1\times C)$ with $C$ is a non-rational curve (see \cite{Fong19}).
+The hypothesis on the characteristic is needed in several steps to obtain the classification (for instance, we use our previous work \cite{BFT}).